TBMVD/TBMVD/README.md

 ## About Me
-- 👨‍🎓 Currently studying Software Development.
+- 👨‍🎓 Currently finished studying Software Development.
 - 👨‍💻 Have encountered languages such as C#, Python, Java, HTML, CSS, and PHP.
 - 🎮 Passionate about game development.
 - 🤖 Interested in AI.